 It is important to understand that SSDI is separate from workers’ compensation, Supplemental Security Income (SSI), and any insurance benefits that an individual may pay for out of pocket.

 Staying financially stable while living with a disability can be difficult.
 If you are struggling with your inability to work, you should consider filing for SSDI benefits.
-This is a type of insurance that you have paid into all of your working life.
-SSDI is not a type of government handout.
+SSDI is not a type of government handout– this is a type of insurance that you have paid into throughout your working life via payroll tax deductions.

-While SSDI benefits are available to you if you suffer from a recognized, diagnosed disability, applying for benefits is a lengthy, confusing process.
-The Social Security Administration (SSA) takes factors including age, length of work history, treatment needs and diagnosis date into consideration when determining whether a person will qualify for benefits.
+While SSDI benefits are available to you if you suffer from a recognized and diagnosed disability, applying for benefits is a lengthy and confusing process.
+The Social Security Administration (SSA) takes several factors into consideration when determining whether a person will qualify for benefits.
+These include age, length of work history, treatment needs and diagnosis date.

-The Pennsylvania Disability Determination Services must receive your application for benefits to determine whether you are eligible.
-Denials are not uncommon, and many denials are the result of an incomplete or inaccurate application.
-It is possible for you to be left without benefits even though you are truly unable to work due to a disability.
+The Pennsylvania Disability Determination Services office must receive your application for benefits to determine whether you are eligible.
+Denials are not uncommon and can happen as a result of an incomplete or inaccurate application.
+It is possible for you to be left without benefits even if you are truly unable to work due to a disability.
 Your best chance of receiving the benefits you need is by having an experienced attorney on your side who is knowledgeable about both the state and federal regulations that apply to SSDI.